jhumphry/SPARK_SipHash/README.md

 ## Introduction

-This is a Ada 2012 / SPARK 2014 project that implements the [SipHash](https://131002.net/siphash/) keyed hash function.
+This is an Ada 2012 / SPARK 2014 project that implements the [SipHash](https://131002.net/siphash/) keyed hash function.
 SipHash was designed by Jean-Philippe Aumasson and Daniel J. Bernstein, although this implementation is independent of them.
 SipHash is a hash function